Appendix D — Data Analysis

 State process

-We model species occupancy of grid cells in the same manner as for the hurdle model (Equation D.1 and Equation D.2).
-Because we model occupancy separately (see Section D.1.4 below), we omit Equation D.3 and Equation D.4 from the abundance model.
-Without point occupancy, we model abundance at occupied grid cells (in contrast with Equation D.5) more simply as
+We model species occupancy of grid cells in the same manner as for the abundance model (Equation D.1, Equation D.2).
+We model species occupancy of points within an occupied grid cell as

 Observation process